 Reasons People May Feel Drained While Socializing

-I think when people get that "I'm tired.
-I can't concentrate on all this any more.
-That's enough for today.
-I want to go home" feeling, it may be caused by a number of different things, even though the mental sensation may be more or less the same across cases.
+When people get that "I'm tired, I can't concentrate anymore, that's enough for today" feeling, it can be caused by a number of reasons, even though the mental sensation may be more or less the same across different cases.
 Between two people, or within a single person at different times, the feeling may not always have the same factors that contribute to it.

 Inborn personality

-This is probably the number one explanation.
+This is likely the number one explanation.
 Some people may just not be wired to be as social as others.
 Of course, that isn't inherently better or worse than any other type of orientation.
-One person may have no problem spending days at a stretch surrounded by five of their buddies.
-Someone else may only be drawn to have little three hour stints with their close friends, with lots of quiet time in between.
+One person may have no problem spending days at a stretch surrounded by hoards of casual buddies.
+Someone else may only be drawn to have three hour stints with their close friends, with lots of quiet time in between.

-When it comes to this topic there are lots of explanations about why one individual may have a different inborn social 'setting' than another.
+There are various explanations about why one individual may have a different inborn social 'setting' than another.
 Maybe it is that simple and we do all have an innate level of socializing that we prefer.
 Other theories are a little more indirect and say it's not about socializing per se, but how sensitive we are to novelty and stimulation, or whether we get our energy from the outside world of people, or from spending time alone with our own thoughts and interests.
-Someone in the latter category will have their energy sapped by being around others, and will need some down time to recharge it.

 Each person will have their own opinion on whether they think this trait can be altered or not.